 Teachers other than the headmaster were four in number.
 Two in the Infants Room (one being a pupil teacher), one in Standard I and one teacher in the backroom for Standards II and III.
 Those attending school in the pre-1914 War were about 120 (this I remember from a long a wall chart, giving an average of 24 per teacher).
 But it is very important to note that for the first three years, and possibly four, each class has had an independent teacher.
 So the number per teacher would be between 10 and 20 which facilitated individual instruction.
 Standards II and III combined would possibly at any time not exceed 30.
 The headmaster with the combined classes IV V and VI would approximate 40.
 All children would be supervised and taught for at least five years by the teaching staff before coming under the responsibility of the headmaster.

-Importance was placed in getting the children to school in their earliest days - going to school at a very early age and placed in the Babies, which was a kindergarten as we know it today and which was supervised by a pupil teacher.
+Importance was placed in getting the children to school in their earliest days – going to school at a very early age and placed in the Babies, which was a kindergarten as we know it today and which was supervised by a pupil teacher.
 I can well remember in the earliest days at school, as a baby, being given a piece of cloth to pull to shreds, one thread at a time.
 I am not certain whether this was a task to teach me patience or whether it was to teach me the composition of the cloth-or both.
 Particular attention was paid to the moulding of China Clay, one being encouraged to play with it and to mould it into shapes as one desired.
 Sets of blocks, with which to build were very popular with the babies.
 Later one was given a framed slate and a piece of coloured chalk with which one was encouraged to scribble and later to copy single letters from the blackboard.
-I can also remember being given a picture book of animals which the teacher described.
+I can also remember being given a picture book of animals that the teacher described.

-|There were also popular sessions of games in the playground or on the Green.
+There were also popular sessions of games in the playground or on the Green.
 I can still, today, see the pupil teacher with the children in a circle, the teacher and children moving round with clasped hands and singing:- ‘Ring a Ring of Roses, Pocket Full of Posies, Husha, Husha, All Fall Down’.

 The little girls loved this game.
 This valuable early training was the basis on which the children’s education was built.